-Configuring the Brother Print Server (Queue Server Mode in Bindery emulation mode) using BRAdmin
+Configuring the Brother Print Server (Queue Server Mode in Bindery Emulation Mode) Using BRAdmin

-- 1. Make sure that you logged in as SUPERVISOR (NetWare 2.xx or 3.xx) or ADMIN (NetWare 4.xx or later). - 2.
-Start BRAdmin. - 3.
-One or more print server will appear in the list (the default node names are BRN\xxxxx, where "xxxxxx" is the last six digits of the Ethernet address (MAC address)).
+- 1 Make sure that you logged in as SUPERVISOR (NetWare 2.xx or 3.xx) or ADMIN (NetWare 4.xx or later). - 2 Start BRAdmin.

-You can find the node name and MAC address by printing out the printer configuration page.
-Refer to the User's Guide for information on how to printer the configuration page on your print server.

-- 4. Select the print server that you wish to configure and double click it.
+- 3 One or more print servers will appear in the list (the default node names are BRN_xxxxxx, where xxxxxx is the last six digits of the Ethernet address (MAC address)). - You can find the node name and MAC address by printing out the printer settings page.
+Refer to the Quick Setup Guide for information on how to printer the settings page on your print server. - 4 Select the print server that you wish to configure and double click it.
 You will be asked for a password.
-The default password is "access". - 5.
-Select the NetWare tab.

-If necessary change the "Print Server Name", the default NetWare print server name will usually be BRN\xxxxx\P1 where xxxxx is the Ethernet address of the print server.
+The default password is access. - 5 Select the NetWare tab. - If necessary change the Print Server Name.
+The default NetWare print server name will usually be BRN_xxxxxx_P1 where xxxxxx is the Ethernet address of the print server.
 Be careful!
-Changing the name may impact the configuration of other protocols because the print server service names will be altered.

-- a.
-If it is not already selected, select Queue Server mode. - b.
-Click the Change Bindery Queues button. - c.
-Select the NetWare server which you wish to configure. - d.
-Select the New Queue button and type in the queue name which you wish to create. - e.
-Once you have done that highlight the queue name you created and click on the Add button. - f.
-Click on Close and then OK.
+Changing the name may impact the configuration of other protocols because the print server service names will be altered. - a If it is not already selected, select Queue Server as the operating mode. - b Click the Change Bindery Queues button. - c Select the NetWare server which you wish to configure. - d Select the New Queue button and type in the queue name which you wish to create. - e Once you have done that highlight the queue name you created and click on the Add button. - f Click on Close and then OK.